opensourcefeed/opensourcefeed.github.io/_posts/2023-05-06-fedora-wallpapers-since-fedora-core-1.md

 - fedora
 - wallapapers
 - gallery
-description: A Collection of default wallpapers from the Fedora 1 Core to Fedora 38 Workstation.
+description: A Collection of default wallpapers from the Fedora 1 Core to Fedora 39 Workstation.
 Recent releases includes both night and day variations.
 ---

 **Wallpaper** is the first piece of artwork that catches the attention of an average computer user.
-For an operating system, it is important to have a good looking wallpaper if it is oriented towards beginners.
+For an operating system, it is crucial to have an attractive wallpaper if oriented towards beginners.

 As a distribution focusing on beginners and advanced users, Fedora ships a decent default wallpaper with each release.
 It also provides an additional set of wallpapers to choose from.

-Let's take a quick journey through the default wallpapers of Fedora, beginning from Fedora Core 1.
+Join us as we go through the default wallpapers of Fedora, starting from the very first version, Fedora Core 1.
+Let's see how the visuals have evolved over the years.

 ## Fedora Core 1
 ![Fedora Core 01 wallpaper](/assets/images/post-images/fedora-wallpaper/Fedora Core 01.jpg)